timdubbins/tap/README.md

 > tap [options] [path]
 ```

+### Fuzzy-Finder

-- Run `tap` in a directory containing music folders to launch the fuzzy-finder.
-Simply select an album to begin playback.
+Run `tap` in a directory containing music folders to launch the fuzzy-finder:
-- Press `Tab` at any time to return to the fuzzy-finder.

-**Example:**

 ```bash
 > cd ~/path/to/my_music
 > tap
 ```
+Playback will begin on selection and you can return to the fuzzy-finder by pressing `Tab`.

 If no `path` is specified, `tap` defaults to the current working directory.